Math-Racer/Study-Craft-Clone/README.md

 This Repository is my submission to the Guvi TNcpl Hackathon that I partcipated with my team mate.
-You can find the details for it in below LinkedIn iframe.
+You can find the more details for it here: https://www.linkedin.com/posts/vijay-ragav-r-753a0a244_nm-au-tncpl-activity-7186048748316233728-UJw7?utm_source=share&utm_medium=member_desktop .
 I am gonna improve this project in a seperate project repo.
-<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7186048747674447873" height="607" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>